redhat-nfvpe/telemetry-framework-rhv/README.md

 Engine configuration will be dealt with in the following sections.

+## Subscribe and setup repositories

+As done previously, we setup our `vars` file so that we can register the node and install the repositories that we need to get RHV engine setup on the virtual machine.
+Run the following commands to make this so.

+    cd ~/src/github/redhat-nfvpe/telemetry-framework-rhv
+    ansible-playbook -i inventory/hosts.yml \
+      --limit engine \
+      --ask-vault-pass \
+      playbooks/bootstrap.yml

 ## Install RHV engine

 Installation of RHV engine should be as simple as running the following commands: